MeetMangrove/playbook/03-how/07-playbook_how.html.md

 ## Content

 If you find typos or have suggestions for the content, you can find an "Edit or improve this page!" link at the bottom of the page.
-Clicking that will take you to the [repository](https://github.com/MeetMangrove/playbook) on GitHub where you can directly edit the page content that you were on.
-To make any edits to the site, you will need a [GitHub](https://github.com) account.
+Clicking that will take you to the [repository](https://github.com/MeetMangrove/playbook) on GitHub where you can directly suggest edits to the page content that you were on.
+To make suggestions to the site, you will need a [GitHub](https://github.com) account.

 You can view active discussions about the playbook content on the [issues tab](https://github.com/MeetMangrove/playbook/issues) on the repository.
 You can also start a new discussion by [creating an issue](https://github.com/MeetMangrove/playbook/issues/new).